paulcbogdan/NiChord/README.md

 If you are using `NiChord` in your work, we ask that you please cite the paper below or the present reporsitory:

-Bogdan, P.C., Iordan, A. D., Shobrook, J., & Dolcos, F. (2023).
+Bogdan, P.C., Iordan, A.D., Shobrook, J., & Dolcos, F. (2023).
 ConnSearch: A Framework for Functional Connectivity Analysis Designed for Interpretability and Effectiveness at Limited Sample Sizes. *NeuroImage*, 120274.